 You’ve been thinking about walking the Camino de Santiago for years and now finally you have time to do it?
 If you don’t know where to start planning and how to get into better walking shape for your first pilgrimage we have a lot of useful information on the Camino de Santiago on our site.
 This particular post is dedicated to training for the Camino.

-How long before should you start training for the Camino?
+How long should you train for the Camino?

 If you have any Camino questions check our Camino de Santiago FAQ post where you can find answers to some of the most popular pilgrims’ questions.